DirectoryTree/LdapRecord-Docs/laravel/v2/auth/database/configuration.md

 ],
 ```

+> Attributes you specify are synchronized _in order_ (first to last), so you may
+> access the already synchronized attributes in subsequent attribute handlers.

-### All Available Options Example
+## All Available Options

-Here is a synchronized database provider fully configured with all available options set:
+Below is a synchronized database provider that is configured with all available options:

 ```php
 // config/auth.php